marcolardera/chatgpt-cli/README.md

 ## Restoring previous sessions

-ChatGPT CLI saves all the past conversations (including context and token usage) in the `session-history` folder.
+ChatGPT CLI saves all the past conversations (including context and token usage) in the `session-history` folder in your home directory.
 In order to restore a session the `--restore <YYYYMMDD-hhmmss>` (or `-r`) option is available.
 For example:

 `python chatgpt.py --restore 20230728-162302` restores the session from the `session-history/chatgpt-session-20230728-162302.json` file.
 Then the chat goes on from that point.